Ceudan/Car-Racing/README.md

 # Car Racing with various Reinforcement Learning Techniques
 ## Background
-Car Racing is one of many environments in OpenAI Gym, specifically designed to test different learning algorithms [!Link to site].
-Observable information is a plan view RGB image of the racecar.
-The car is controlled with 3 continuos actions, steering angle, throttle magnitude and brake magnitude.
+The purpose of this project was to become familiar with reinforcement learning libraries, algorithms and hyperparameter tuning.
+To accomplish this I hand coded the Double Deep Q Learning and Proximal Policy Approximation algorithms for OpenAI Gym's Car Racing Environment.
+Exact environment details can be found here [[1]](https://www.gymlibrary.ml/environments/box2d/car_racing/).
 ## Related Works
 ## Theory
 All reinforcement learning algorithms center around a value estimation of a particular configuration.
 That is, how much discounted reward can I expect starting off from a particular state V(s), state-action pair Q(s,a), or state distribution J(θ) given a particular policy.
 These can be estimated in many ways, from one extreme of complete Monte-Carlo rollouts (zero bias, high variance), to the other of one-step bootstrap updates.
 That is with only information on the difference between adjacent and terminal nodes, there should be only 1 true value graph that we can reconstruct.
 Optimal actions are chosen by simply selecting the highest next configuration, or by directly modifying an action policy function.
 ### Double Deep Q Networks
 Q-learning estimates the value of state-action pairs Q(s,a) using one-step updates.
 A defining feature of Q-learning is that our agent can learn off policy.
 That is, it can explore suboptimal actions, while still updating our Q(s,a) knowledgebase so that its consistent with the optimal action policy.
 This is possible because our free to choose sampled Q(s,a) pairs are bootstrapped off the optimal ensuing Q(s<sup>'</sup>,a) pair (see figure ?), regardless of our agents actual trajectory.
-Memory is stored in action replay buffers, with experiences being randomly selected at training time to reduce inter correlations between data increased training stability.
+Memory is stored in action replay buffers, with experiences being randomly selected at training time to reduce inter correlations between data increasing training stability.

 ![visualization of Q-learning update](images/Q-update.PNG)